kursatabayli/ChatGPT_apk/README.md

 ## **About This**

-This project is an .apk application developed for devices without Google Play Services.
+This project is an .apk developed for devices without Google Play Services.

 ### **Login Information**